-&lt;sup>1 Outfall means a point source as defined by 40 CFR § 122.2 as the point where the municipal separate storm sewer discharges to waters of the United States.
+1 Outfall means a point source as defined by 40 CFR § 122.2 as the point where the municipal separate storm sewer discharges to waters of the United States.
 An outfall does not include open conveyances connecting two municipal separate storm sewers or pipes, tunnels or other conveyances that connect segments of the same stream or other waters of the United States and that are used to convey waters of the United States.
 Culverts longer than a simple road crossing shall be included in the inventory unless the permittee can confirm that they are free of any connections and simply convey waters of the United States.

-&lt;sup>2 Interconnection means the point (excluding sheet flow over impervious surfaces) where the permittee's MS4 discharges to another MS4 or other storm sewer system, through which the discharge is conveyed to waters of the United States or to another storm sewer system and eventually to a water of the United States.
+2 Interconnection means the point (excluding sheet flow over impervious surfaces) where the permittee's MS4 discharges to another MS4 or other storm sewer system, through which the discharge is conveyed to waters of the United States or to another storm sewer system and eventually to a water of the United States.

-- Olfactory or visual evidence of sewage, - Ammonia $\geq 0.5$ mg/L, surfactants $\geq 0.25$ mg/L, and bacteria levels greater than the water quality criteria applicable to the receiving water, or - Ammonia $\geq 0.5$ mg/L, surfactants $\geq 0.25$ mg/L, and detectable levels of chlorine.
+- a.
+Olfactory or visual evidence of sewage, - b.
+Ammonia ≥ 0.5 mg/L, surfactants ≥ 0.25 mg/L, and bacteria levels greater than the water quality criteria applicable to the receiving water, or - c.
+Ammonia ≥ 0.5 mg/L, surfactants ≥ 0.25 mg/L, and detectable levels of chlorine.

 Dry weather screening and sampling, as described in Section 6 of this IDDE Plan and Part 2.3.4.7.b of the MS4 Permit, is not required for Problem Outfalls.
+Halifax did not identify any Problem Outfalls during the initial outfall prioritization.

-- 2. High Priority Outfalls: Outfalls/interconnections that have not been classified as Problem Outfalls and that are: - Discharging to an area of concern to public health due to proximity of public beaches, recreational areas, drinking water supplies or shellfish beds - Determined by the permittee as high priority based on the characteristics listed below or other available information. - 3.
-Low Priority Outfalls: Outfalls/interconnections determined by the permittee as low priority based on the characteristics listed below or other available information. - 4.
+- 2. Highest Priority Outfalls: Outfalls/interconnections that have not been classified as Problem Outfalls but have indicated likely sewer input based on Dry Weather Sampling results and need an investigation.
+Likely sewer input indicators are any of the following: - a.
+Olfactory or visual evidence of sewage, - b.
+Ammonia ≥ 0.5 mg/L, surfactants ≥ 0.25 mg/L, and bacteria levels greater than the water quality criteria applicable to the receiving water, or - c.
+Ammonia ≥ 0.5 mg/L, surfactants ≥ 0.25 mg/L, and detectable levels of chlorine. - 3.
+High Priority Outfalls: Outfalls/interconnections that have not been classified as Problem Outfalls and that are: - Discharging to an area of concern to public health due to proximity of public beaches, recreational areas, drinking water supplies or shellfish beds - Determined by the permittee as high priority based on the characteristics listed below or other available information. - 4.
+Low Priority Outfalls: Outfalls/interconnections determined by the permittee as low priority based on the characteristics listed below or other available information. - 5.
 Excluded outfalls: Outfalls/interconnections with no potential for illicit discharges may be excluded from the IDDE program.
 This category is limited to roadway drainage in undeveloped areas with no dwellings and no sanitary sewers; drainage for athletic fields, parks or undeveloped green space and associated parking without services; cross-country drainage alignments (that neither cross nor are in proximity to sanitary sewer alignments) through undeveloped land.
+Halifax has also excluded mapped stormwater outfalls that do not fall within the regulated MS4 area from the IDDE program.